veeruwithrails/content-calendar/thoughts.md

 Did you run into any issues with the existing system, or notice any bugs.

-* I had to run the following commands to run the app successfully
+* I had to run the following command to run the app successfully
-  $ yarn install --check-files
-  $ rails action_text:install
+  * $ rails action_text:install

 ## Thoughts and Comments

-  * We can upgrade this feature more like
+  * We can upgrade this feature to some more extent
-    -- When clicking on a particular date we can allow user to add content items to that particular date -- By clicking on event we can show the complete details in a popup or tooltip
+    * When clicking on a particular date we can allow user to add content items to that particular date
+    * By clicking on event we can show the complete details in a popup or tooltip
+    * etc..